rej696/coursera/README.md

 Repository containing notes regarding and from computer science coursera courses

 ## Executive Summary
-First course from each Specialisation/Stream ==> @ 7.5 hrs a week is 23 weeks
+- Complete a set of the first course from each Specialisation/Stream
+  - At 7.5 hrs a week => 23 weeks

-After completing first course, can continue rest of specific specialisation at own discretion
+- After completing the set of intial courses below, You can continue with the rest of each specialisation at your own discretion

 | Specialisation | Course | Time (hrs) |
 |---|---|---|